zeljkoobrenovic/grounded-architecture/_posts/2023-02-08-appendix-onboarding.markdown

 <br>

-While many organizations invest significant time and effort into hiring IT architects, **onboarding often remains an underdeveloped and vaguely defined process**.
-This oversight can undermine the entire hiring effort, as newly hired architects are left to figure out the organization’s culture, systems, and expectations largely on their own.
-In the context of **Grounded Architecture**, this represents a major gap between strategic intent and operational execution.
+While many organizations invest significant effort in hiring IT architects, **onboarding often remains underdeveloped and poorly defined**.
+That weakens the entire hiring effort, because newly hired architects are left to work out the organization’s culture, systems, and expectations on their own.
+In the context of **Grounded Architecture**, this creates a clear gap between strategic intent and operational execution.

 Too often, onboarding for architects consists of a few orientation meetings, access to documentation, and introductions to stakeholders—without clear guidance on how to operate within the company’s unique architectural ecosystem.
 As a result, architects may spend weeks—or even months—**working inefficiently, misaligned with key priorities**, and missing critical context.
 This can lead to frustration, lost momentum, and a delay in realizing their full impact.